Single-token vs Two-token Blockchain Tokenomics

 where constants $\kappa_R$ and $\kappa_S$ depend only on the number of users $m$, the number of validators $n$, the rewards sharing scheme, and on the service fee scheme. \item Each user $i$ starts round $t$ with the same token holding $\tm{\token_U}$, uses all its token current holding for the service ($\tm{u_i} = \tm{\token_U}$), and buys new tokens needed for the next round accordingly ($\tm{b_i}=\TM{\token_U}{t+1}$). \end{enumerate} \end{definition}

 Note that generic symmetric equilibria provide additional structure to the definition of symmetric equilibria.
-The following theorem says that we can restrict to generic symmetric equilibria without loss of generality as long as we want prices with a multiplicative growth \eqref{eq:price-growth}, e.g., stable prices.
+The following theorem says that, when considering $\gamma$-stable prices (Definition~\ref{def:prices-gamma-stable}), we can restrict ourselves to generic symmetric equilibria without loss of generality.
+In particular, this holds true for stable prices.